The History and Evolution of Materials Science and Engineering at the University of Maryland

 On July 1, 2015, Raymond Phaneuf was appointed as the Interim Chair of the Department.
 The period between this and the present saw no new faculty hires, and Alex Roytburd retired to Professor Emeritus status.
 It was a time of continued growth for the Department both in terms of research expenditures, reaching $14.6 Million by FY17/18, and number of publications, reaching 135 by that same year.
 The Department reached a ranking of 24th in the nation, in US News & World Report, a 15 year best.
 Materials for Energy continued as the major direction for research in MSE, and the Maryland Energy Innovation Institute was established.
 Another highly visible direction of research for MSE, established by Hu was modified wood, both transparent, and mechanically enhanced (“superwood”), both resulting in high profile publications and international attention.
 Two MSE faculty achieved “Distinguished Faculty” status by the University, with Gary Rubloff named as Distinguished University Professor in 2016, and Ichiro Takeuchi as Distinguished Scholar Teacher in 2018.
 This period also saw the reestablishment of a strong program within the radiation facilities, with the Nuclear Regulatory Commission signing the University of Maryland Research and Training Reactor (MUTR) license renewal, under the leadership of Director Tim Koeth, and the result of 16 years of efforts by MUTR personnel.
 Based on a highly favorable review by ABET in 2017, the program was reaccredited until 2024.

-Ray Phaneuf (2015 – present): Ray Phaneuf is Professor and Interim Chair in the Department of Materials Sciences and Engineering at the University of Maryland.
+Ray Phaneuf (2015 – 2019): Ray Phaneuf is a Professor and formerly Interim Chair in the Department of Materials Sciences and Engineering at the University of Maryland.
 He earned his PhD in Physics at the University of Wisconsin-Madison in 1985.
 He then joined the Physics Department at the University of Maryland, where he used electron diffraction to study phase transformations on stepped Si(111) surfaces, resulting in the identification of a thermodynamically driven faceting associated with the formation of the (7x7) reconstruction.
 In 1989 he was a visiting scientist with Ernst Bauer’s group in Clausthal, Germany, using low energy electron microscopy (LEEM) to image this faceting in real time.
 In 2000 he joined the Materials Science and Engineering Department, and began studies of directed self-organization during growth, etching and sublimation on semiconductor, insulator and polymer surfaces, using lithographic patterning as a means of controlling the length scale.
 He was an original member of the UM NSF-MRSEC.
 In 2006 he was a visiting professor at the National Nanotechnology Laboratory, in Lecce, Italy.
 He is the founding director of the Interdisciplinary Minor in Nanoscience and Technology at the UM.
 He is the author of more than 100 journal articles, and has given over 40 invited talks on his work in the US, Europe and Japan.
 He was named the Laboratory for Physical Sciences Faculty Researcher of the year in 2002.
 He was named Interim Chair of MSE in 2015.
 He also holds affiliate professor positions in Physics and ECE.
 His current research is in the fields of directing self-assembly of nanostructures at the mesoscale, plasmonics, and the application of nanotechnology to the conservation of cultural heritage.

 Robert Briber (2003 - 2015): While Robert Briber served as the MSE Chair, the Department saw two successful ABET accreditations, the establishment of the UMD NanoCenter, and UMERC, which was formed primarily by MSE faculty members.
 A significant expansion of the undergraduate program also took place.
 Briber is currently Professor of Materials Science and Engineering, and Associate Dean for Research for the A. James Clark School of Engineering at the University of Maryland.
 He has a B.S. degree in Materials Science and Engineering from Cornell University and a Ph.D. in Polymer Science and Engineering from the University of Massachusetts.
 After receiving his Ph.D., he went to the National Institute of Standards and Technology (NIST) as a National Research Council Postdoctoral Fellow and then remained at NIST as a staff scientist in the Polymers Division until 1992.
 Dr. Briber joined the University of Maryland in 1992.
 He has been the director of UMD High Resolution Neutron Scattering Research Program for the past 20 years, and is an internationally recognized researcher in the field of materials science with a specialization in the physics of polymers and the characterization of soft materials by neutron and X-ray scattering.
 He is a past President of the Neutron Scattering Society of America, a Fellow of the American Physical Society and the Neutron Scattering Society of America, a recipient of the Department of Commerce Bronze Medal, a former editor of the Journal of Polymer Science –Polymer Physics Edition (published by Wiley-Interscience), a University of Maryland Distinguished Scholar-Teacher and is co-author of over 100 scientific papers published in peer-reviewed research journals including articles in Nature, Science, Physical Review Letters, Applied Physics Letters, Journal of the American Chemical Society, Biophysical Journal and the Journal of Molecular Biology.
 His work has been cited over 3000 times and he has an h-index of 32.
 He teaches the class “Materials of Civilization”, an I-Series and a University of Maryland Marquee Science and Technology course.